Bridging Adversarial and Nonstationary Multi-armed Bandit: Numerical Experiments

-For the regret versus $V$, we set $K = 10$, $V \in [50,400]$, $T \in \{ 50000,100000,200000,500000 \} $, and $W \in \{ 20, 40\}$, .
-For each instance, we run 10 independent replications of our WE3 algorithm, and compute the empirical regret by taking their average.
+For the regret versus $V$, we set $K = 10$, $V \in [50,400]$, $T \in \{ 50000,100000,200000,500000 \} $, and $S \in \{ \frac{T}{20} ,\frac{T}{40} \}$.
+For each instance, we run 10 independent instances of the AE3 algorithm, and compute the empirical regret by taking their average.
 To understand the performance of our algorithm against the variation budget $V$, we plot $\log V$ against the log-regret for different choices of $T$.
 We provide one additional line of slope $1/3$ for benchmark comparison.
 We summarize the results in Figure \ref{fig:01}.